RailsEventStore/rails_event_store/railseventstore.org/source/community.html.md

     make mutate
     ```

     Will run mutation tests for all projects.
-The same command executed in specific project's folder will wun mutation tests ony for that project.
+The same command executed in specific project's folder will run mutation tests only for that project.
     Mutation tests might be time consuming, so you could try to limit the scope of mutations to some specific subjects:

     ```